juristr/fabiangosebrink.github.io/__output/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0.md

 Great so far!
 Now we can add a controller!

-For this go ahead in the root of the project and add a folder &#8220;Controller&#8221; which wil hold all the controllers for us.
+For this go ahead in the root of the project and add a folder "Controller" which wil hold all the controllers for us.
 Then you can add an standardcontroller for the first run.

 > I like to stay to IActionResult-Interface in my controllers.
 It just gives me a way I am used to and is clearer for me.
 You do not have to do this.
 The controller is just for demo purposes.

 ![Alttext]({{site.baseurl}}assets/articles/2016-01/eef224b8-ae35-45fa-94fd-7b57f036fd0c.png)
-If we now run the server again with &#8220;dnx web&#8221; it will start and via Postman we can check if everything works correctly:
+If we now run the server again with "dnx web" it will start and via Postman we can check if everything works correctly:

 ![Alttext]({{site.baseurl}}assets/articles/2016-01/4e0f0af8-1c9c-4551-ab7a-fe07446138f0.png)